manipulation 1945-2023 Part

 Sievert measure the amount of energy emitted by the radiation per a given amount of tissue mass.
 This is one of the most commonly used units when discussing the harmful effects of the radiation on people and animals.
 For example, a generally fatal dose for people is about 4 sieverts (Sv).
 A person may still be saved if treated quickly, but a dose of 8 Sv is lethal.
 Generally people absorb much smaller doses of radiation, therefore millisieverts and microsieverts are used.
 1 millisievert is 0.001 Sv, and 1 microsievert is 0.000001 Sv.

-The average person safely absorbs about 3.65 millisieverts (or 0.00365 sieverts) of radiation annually, through simple activities like living in a brick or concrete building (70 microsieverts a year) or sleeping next to another person (0.05 microsieverts).
+The average person like me safely absorbs about 3.65 millisieverts (or 0.00365 sieverts) of radiation annually, through simple activities like living in a brick or concrete building (70 microsieverts a year) or sleeping next to another person (0.05 microsieverts).
 A person living within 50 miles of a nuclear power plant absorbs 0.09 microsieverts of radiation per year, which is less than the amount absorbed by eating a banana which surprisingly is also radioactive.

 Banana equivalent dose (BED) units are used to measure the amount of radiation that the body absorbs after eating one banana.
 A banana equivalent dose can also be expressed in sieverts, it is equal to 0.1 microsieverts.
 Bananas are used because they contain potassium-40, a radioactive isotope that naturally occurs in some foods.
 Some examples in BED include: a dental X-ray is similar to eating 500 bananas; a mammogram is equivalent to eating 4000 bananas; and a fatal dose of radiation is like eating 80 million bananas.
 Quite a lot of bananas.